closeio/tasktiger/README.rst

   TaskTiger can ensure to never execute more than one instance of tasks with similar arguments by acquiring a lock.
-If a task hits a lock, it is requeued and scheduled for later executions after a configurable interva.
+If a task hits a lock, it is requeued and scheduled for later executions after a configurable interval.

 - Task retrying